Raph-09/News-Authenticity-Classification-Using-The-Source/README.md

 5.5 Feature Encoding

+5.6 Handling Imbalance of target variable

-5.6 Data Segregation or splitting
+5.7 Data Segregation or splitting

-5.7 Convert text to string
+5.8 Convert text to string

-5.8 Vectorization using TFIDF
+5.9 Vectorization using TFIDF

-Training machine learning models
+6.Training machine learning models

   6.1 Adaboost Machine Learning Algorithm

   6.2 Support Vector Machine Classifier

   6.3 Passive Aggressive Classifier

-## MODEL PERFORMACE
+## MODEL PERFORMANCE

-## Baseline model performance
+#### Baseline model performance

-## After hyperparameter optimization
+#### Performance After hyperparameter optimization

 ## HOW TO RUN THE NOTEBOOK

-## USING GOOGLR COLAB
+#### USING GOOGLE COLAB

-1. clone the ripository
+1. clone the repository
-2. Open your google colab notebook
+2. open your google colab notebook
-3. Click on
+3. click on file
+4. click on open notebook
+5. click on from github
+6. copy link of github and paste
+7. click on search and click the notebook

-## RUN LOCALLY
+#### RUN LOCALLY

+1. clone this repository to your github
+2. click on code
+3. click on download zip
+4. extract the zip file
+5. open your command propmt
+6. navigate to the directory where the file is stored
+7. open jupyter notebook there

-## TECH STACK USED
+### TECH STACK USED

 sklearn